Psychology Postdoctoral Fellowship

-- Department of Psychiatry Grand Rounds (1 hour, 3 times a month) features research and clinical presentations by local, regional and national experts in selected areas of psychiatry and psychology.
+Department of Psychiatry Grand Rounds (1 hour) This weekly forum features research and clinical presentations by local, regional and national experts in selected areas of psychiatry and psychology.
+Twice a month the Grand Rounds speaker holds a discussion hour with trainees from a variety of training programs in the department.
 Fellows are able to attend Grand Rounds in other departments that are germane to their track/learning goals (i.e., Pediatrics, Public Health, Family Medicine)

 Psychology Training Director

 University of Rochester Medical Center

 300 Crittenden Boulevard

 Fax: (585) 276-2292